jbhopkins/bioxtasraw/docs/source/install/mac_detailsource.rst

         *   Canopy may not open, depending on user security settings.
 You have two options if it doesn’t open:

-            *   Open canopy by right clicking on it in the applications folder and selecting ‘open’.
+            *   Open canopy by right clicking on it in the applications folder and selecting :menuselection:`Open`.

             *   Change security settings by going to System Settings -> Security and Privacy, and selecting Allow apps downloaded from ‘Anywhere’.